isaacfungg/obsidian/Mortgage Broker Course/Lesson 3.md

 1. **The covenant must be negative in nature
 * The restriction must require the landowner not to do something
+* They can be positive in nature but does not run with the land

 2. **The Covenant Must Benefit or Enhance the Value of the Covenantee's Land
 * The restriction must provide a clear advantage to a specific piece of land